Technology-Notes/lukesampson-scoop-wiki/How-is-Scoop-different-to-Cygwin-and-MSYS?.md

-The most concise comparison I've come across for these 2 projects is an answer by Mike Zick in [this thread](http://sourceforge.net/mailarchive/forum.php?thread_name=200506130821.11185.mszick%40morethan.org&forum_name=mingw-msys).
+The most concise description of these 2 projects is an answer by Mike Zick in [this thread](http://sourceforge.net/mailarchive/forum.php?thread_name=200506130821.11185.mszick%40morethan.org&forum_name=mingw-msys).

 > Cygwin is an operating system wrapper<br>
 > The goal of Cygwin is to provide a Linux Programming API.